nick-aschenbach/accuweather/README.md

 Get weather information for cities around the world.
 Includes current current conditions for temperature, pressure and humidity.
 Forecasts include temperature highs, lows, "real feels", UV, wind speed and direction, rain, snow, ice probabilities and amounts.
 The web API returns seven days of forecasts with estimates for both day and nighttime.

+Also includes local times for the rise and set of celestial bodies in our solar system including the sun, moon, mercury, venus, mars, jupiter, saturn, uranus, neptune and pluto.

 ## Installation

 Add this line to your application's Gemfile: